top of page

 It does not expose a destination.

-2. The identifier is resolved against a secure system of record.
+Only then is a non-meaningful identifier extracted and resolved against the secure system of record.

-4. Copied markers do not reproduce identity and are detected as anomalies.
+Copied markers do not create new valid identities.
+They are detected as anomalies.

 Identity is determined by controlled resolution, not by interpreting the image.